GraphBLAS/SuiteSparseSessions/Session3/README.md

 **Discussion:** How hyper hash interacts with pack/unpack functionality and API design.

+**NOTE:** the pack/unpack methods were the primary methods for moving data in and out of a GrB_Matrix in O(1) time and space in GraphBLAS v9.
+Since this video was taken, I have since added a more flexible set of methods: load/unload into/from a GxB_Container.
+For that method, the hyper-hash is loaded/unloaded as its own GrB_Matrix.

 **Key Points:**
 - Pack/unpack provides non-opaque access to matrix internals
 - Separate `unpack_hyper_hash` function added to preserve hyper hash across pack/unpack